Volunteering with Raise Advice is a rewarding way to support your community

 Once you have submitted your application, we invite all prospective volunteers to an informal interview.
 This can be done in one of two ways :

-This is your opportunity to ask any questions that you might have about the role and for us to get to know you a bit better.
+1. Visit our offices for an informal chat This is your opportunity to ask any questions that you might have about the role and for us to get to know you a bit better.
 We talk about the types of work you could be doing as a volunteer for Raise and chat in more detail about what it means to be a volunteer with Raise and how you’ll fit into our organisation in order to help us alleviate poverty in the community.
+It’s also an opportunity for you to tell us about any additional support needs you might have, and how we can best respond to this.

 2. We can schedule this informal interview over Teams or Zoom, whatever you prefer.